An amazing green sand beach on the Big Island

 If you love to see something rate and unusual, then go hiking the green sand beach on the Big Island and discover this gorgeous place that is rare and fun to explore.
 The area around the south point, Big Island, is historic with ancient Hawaiians that settle the area from Polynesia with many interesting things to do around Ka Lae in South Point, Hawaii.

-Less than 5 miles roundtrip on mostly flat gravel and sand trails you can go the direct route or skirt trals that follow the coastline and are more scenic to hike through.
+Less than 5 miles roundtrip on mostly flat gravel and sand trails you can go the direct route or skirt trals that follow the coastline and are more scenic to hike through and making this a fun hike.

 What does Pakakolea beach mean in Hawaiian?

-A little history on the green sand beach in Hawaii
+A little history on the green sand beach on the Big Island

 Over 49,000 years ago the main cinder cone on the water’s edge was formed by eruptions on the Moana Loa volcano and flowing down to the coastline and forming a tuff cinder cone in the area.
 The green sand were formed from olivine crystals created when lava hits the ocean and the minerals are exposed.